 It all begins with figuring out who you’re selling your product to.
 It is one of the most important components of how your product descriptions will sound.
 Buyer personas aren’t too difficult to come up with and here are a few ways to do:

 - Look through your customer database: who are your loyal customers?

 - Do some interviewing: your current and prospective customers can reveal some very important details about themselves through interviews.
-You might leverage a smart email automation tool like Outfunnel to automatically contact those customers who reach a certain threshold of becoming a power user (as measured by a number of web sessions, for example).
+You might leverage a smart email automation tool like Omnisend or Outfunnel to automatically contact those customers who reach a certain threshold of becoming a power user (as measured by a number of web sessions, for example).

 - Use capture forms to get some valuable insights: add forms to your website that your visitors can easily fill out